prtm-bg/MQTTSec/scripts/README.md

 # MQTTSec Raspberry Pi Test Scripts

-This folder contains a complete test harness for your 3-device setup:
+This folder contains a complete test harness for a 3-device setup:

 - RPi5: broker + MQTTSec runtime
 - RPi4-A: normal publisher